Email Drafts

 Step 1

-Go to your recipient list - that is, the Organization, Tag, or Search Results to whom you want to send the email, and select the Blue Toolbar > Email > Individuals.
+Go to your recipient list - that is, the Involvement, Tag, or Search Results to whom you want to send the email, and select the Blue Toolbar > Email Icon > Individuals or one of the other options offered.

 Step 2